 King of Ozumba.

 It had a delicately detailed crown.
-I couldn’t but ask within me if this was the architectural king of Ozumba.
+I couldn’t but ask myself if this was the architectural king of Ozumba.

 Then, it appeared that when finished it would be a simple box.
 Therefore, you can understand my shock when I noticed the look transforming crown on it.